Search

 How the juvenile displays the object, and it is reasonable to think they are putting someone in fear, will have a bearing and whether the juvenile will be charged with a crime.
 Florida Statute Chapter 784 discusses aggravated assault as: “An assault with a deadly weapon without intent to kill” and battery as: “Actually and intentionally touching or striking another person against the will of another or intentionally causing bodily harm to another person.”
 Should the juvenile use an object against another with the intent to harm them, regardless that it is classified as a weapon, criminal charges can still be pressed.

 Your son may have thought it would be cool to show his friends the weapon he found in the house, so he decided to put it in his backpack, take it to school, and show it to everyone.
 Kids can make mistakes, but this is not a mistake you want to find your child in.
 Those mistakes have both educational consequences and legal consequences.
 Having an experienced attorney on your side will increase your chances of having the charges reduced or dropped.
-Call that experienced attorney at the Law Office of Adams & Luka, P.A. today.
+Call that experienced attorney at the Law Office of Adams, Luka, & Benton, P.A. today.

 Client Reviews